Travelling to Knoydart.

 Calanna is named after Calum and Anna, her skipper Iain Wilson's two children.
 Iain, who lives on Knoydart and farms at Inverguserain, has been sailing round Knoydart and the Small Isles for over 30 years dropping off hill walkers, whale and shark watching, picnicking, fishing, photographing wildlife, or just enjoying the craic on a wee sail up the loch.
 We can tailor a trip for your needs.

-On Foot.
+On Foot

-A Note About Access.
+A Note About Access

-We are very lucky in Scotland to have the Scottish Outdoor Access Code, which details the rights and responsibilities of access-takers and landowners.
 As a walker, cyclist or horserider you can access most areas of land, and are able to camp in most places that are outwith the grounds (curtilages) of properties (please avoid areas where your presence might disturb livestock, or where forestry operations are taking place).
-For more information on access in Knoydart, see the information here, or feel free to contact the Ranger Service for more information.